programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 source = ColumnDataSource(grouped)
 ```

 Because a single target can appear in multiple records, we need to group the data by E and N to get unique target locations.
-Otherwise, we'd end up mapping the same target every time it appears in a record.
+Otherwise, we would map the same target every time it appears in a record.

 The `reset_index` function applied after aggregating is new here.
 By default, when Pandas groups these two columns it will make E and N the index for each row in the new dataframe.
 Since we just want E and N to remain as normal columns for mapping, we call `reset_index`.